-Citronella oil is obtained by steam distillation of partially wilted leaves of Cymbopogon winterianus.
+Citronella Essential oil is obtained by steam distillation of partially wilted leaves of Cymbopogon winterianus.
 The Citronella essential oil is widely used for its antibacterial, antidepressant, antiseptic, antispasmodic, anti-inflammatory, deodorant, diaphoretic, diuretic, febrifuge, fungicidal, insect repellent, stomachic, stimulant, tonic and vermifuge properties or substances.
 It contains citronellal, geraniol, geranial acetate and limonene as its chief constituents.

-Mainly geraniol, citronellol, geranyl acetate, limonene, citronellyl acetate, elemol and camphene.
+Citronella Essential oils contains geraniol, citronellol, geranyl acetate, limonene, citronellyl acetate, elemol and camphene.
 Other sesquiterpenes are β-elemene, y-cadinene and traces of cubenene, calamenene, cbourbonene, bisabolene, eugenol, nerol, linalol, neral etc.

 Anti-infectious, antiseptic, antibacterial, antidepressant, antispasmodic, anti-inflammatory, deodorant, diaphoretic fungicidal, insect repellent (mosquito), stomachic, excessive perspiration, oily skin and hair, room deodorizer, rheumatism and arthritic pain.
 This oil can be used in treatment of problems like oily skin, oily hair, abnormal palpitations, colitis, migraine, neuralgia, fatigue, headache, nausea, and abdominal pain resulting from gas or cramps.